Why Is My Tattoo Bumpy & Raised?

 This is because the skin around a new tattoo is extremely sensitive, and although certain products or materials may not irritate your skin normally, they could still very likely cause irritation to your tattoo.

-This is because the nerve endings in your fingers are extremely sensitive, and what they’re probably picking up on is each of the tiny bumps, grooves and crevices within/between each of the little scabs that have grown over the ink.
+This is because the nerve endings in your fingers are extremely sensitive, and what they’re probably picking up on is each of the tiny bumps, grooves, and crevices within/between each of the little scabs that have grown over the ink.

-Although uncommon, tattoos can in-fact scar if the artist was too heavy-handed and penetrated the needles too far into the skin and caused deep tissue damage (there are also a couple of other reasons why a tattoo might scar too).
+Although uncommon, tattoos can in-fact scar if the artist was too heavy-handed and penetrated the needles too far into the skin and caused deep tissue damage (there are also a couple of other reasons why a tattoo might scar, too).

-As scars form, the body sends quite a large blood supply to the area which can cause the scars to raise above the skin, and they can look and feel very bumpy, especially if a lot of damage was done.
+As scars form, the body sends quite a large blood supply to the area, which can cause the scars to raise above the skin, and they can look and feel very bumpy, especially if a lot of damage was done.

 Again, infections are uncommon these days due to more sterile tattooing environments and better tattoo aftercare information – but they do still happen.

-Depending on the exact type of infection contracted, symptoms and appearance issues can vary widely, but some of the known physical identifiers of a tattoo infection include swelling, white spots/pimples, oozing scabs and rashes – all of which can feel quite bumpy and raised.
+Depending on the exact type of infection contracted, symptoms and appearance issues can vary widely, but some of the known physical identifiers of a tattoo infection include swelling, pain, warmth, white spots/pimples, oozing scabs and rashes – all of which can feel quite bumpy and raised.

-However, if you do seriously suspect that your tattoo may have become infected, then it’s best to seek the advice of a tattoo artist or a doctor as quickly as possible.
+However, if you do seriously suspect that your tattoo may have become infected, it’s best to seek the advice of a tattoo artist or a doctor as quickly as possible.